-The complexity of getting a divorce in Russia depends largely on whether you’re following a judicial (contested) procedure or an administrative (uncontested one).
+Living apart is one thing, but divorce is another thing altogether.
+The complexity of getting a divorce in Russia depends on whether you’re following a judicial procedure or an administrative one.

 The divorce rate in Russia

-Russia has one of the highest divorce rates in the world – at least according to the most recent statistics filed back in 2012.
-According to this data, Russia had 4.5 divorces per 1,000 inhabitants, a little higher than the likes of the United States (3.6), but well below the Maldives, which topped the charts with 10.97 divorces per 1,000 inhabitants each year.
+Russia has one of the highest divorce rates in the world according to the statistics from 2012.
+According to this data, Russia had 4.5 divorces per 1,000 inhabitants.
+This is a little higher than the likes of the United States (3.6), but well below the Maldives (10.97).

-There are two types of divorce in Russia – judicial and administrative – and you don’t already need to be legally separated to apply for a divorce.
+There are two types of divorce in Russia: judicial and administrative.
+You don’t already need to be legally separated to apply for a divorce.

 Getting divorced in Russia is also cheaper than in many other countries.
-You’ll only usually need to pay a nominal registry fee of around R400 to file an application, although you will also need to cover any lawyers’ fees that might be required.
+You’ll only usually need to pay a nominal registry fee of around R400 to file an application.
+However, you also must cover any lawyers’ fees.

-The judicial procedure is the most complicated route and applies when you have a child or children aged under 18, or when one party contests the divorce or is unwilling to lodge a joint divorce petition.
+The judicial procedure is the most complex route.
+It applies when you have children under 18, or when one party contests the divorce or is unwilling to lodge a joint divorce petition.

-This type of divorce takes longer than an administrative one, but if you don’t have children it shouldn’t take more than six months.
-If you do have children, the court has the right to rule on custody and child maintenance if an agreement can’t be reached.
+This type of divorce takes longer than an administrative one.
+If you don’t have children it shouldn’t take more than six months.
+If you have children, the court has the right to rule on custody and child maintenance if an agreement isn’t possible.

-The administrative procedure, meanwhile, allows couples to get divorced through the Civil Acts Registration Office (known as ZAGS).
-This is usually designed for those who don’t have any children and have mutually agreed to get divorced, and the process can be completed in as quickly as a month.
+The administrative procedure, meanwhile, allows couples divorce through the Civil Acts Registration Office (known as ZAGS).
+This is usually for those who don’t have any children and mutually agree to the divorce.
+The process can last as little as a month.

 When you apply for a divorce, the court may allow a cooling off period of up to three months.
 At the end of this period, if one or both parties still insist on the divorce, the court will go ahead with it as planned.